logaan/search/README.md

 This command will run the test suite and let you know which lines of code were exercised.
 A colorful table will be printed to the screen and a html report will be created in `target/coverage/index.html`.

+All code without side effects has tests.
+Unfortunately the nature of a ncurses style terminal app makes testing the generated output impractical.
+Coverage will be about 70%.